Protoqol/Quo-php/.github/README.md

 # Where Quo sends its payload to
 HOSTNAME = 127.0.0.1
 PORT = 7312
-# Internal use only - holds timestamp of last connection check.
-CONNECTION_VERIFIED = 0

 [encryption]
 # Encrypt all data sent?
 ENABLED = 0
 # If ENABLED = 1 you should supply the public key retrieved from the Quo client here.
 PUBLIC_KEY = <key>

-[debug]
-# Throw all exceptions, everywhere, anytime.
-ENABLED = 0
 ```

 ## CLI